 Until I get to make new round bale feeders, I will continue to use these but put the bales in on end.
 They don't mushroom when stood on end.
 The roof hinges and is held up by one of the end panels for loading.
 A 3/4" piece of EMT is fastened to the roof and it slips over a 1/2" piece on the end panel to get the roof high enough.
 The new feeders will be much easier to make, as the large radius is not required.

 Underground water lines run to several new paddocks

 New equipment shed also served for hay storage and lambing

 A square, round bale feeder.
-SIdes push in for acces to more hay and panels pin together so they can be used as a pen or corral.
+Sides push in for access to more hay and panels pin together so they can be used as a pen or corral.
 Made out of 1/2" & 3/4" galvanized EMT.